 7. Final Trowel

 As mentioned earlier, plastering is incredibly messy.
-While cleaning up and carrying tools through your house, make sure you don't track plaster throughout your floors and carpets.
+While cleaning up and carrying tools through your house, ensure you don’t track plaster throughout your floors and carpets.

-Give all your tools a final wash and clean out all buckets and mixing gear.
+Give all your tools a final wash and clean all buckets and mixing gear.

-If you correctly followed all the steps above, you should now have a freshly plastered ceiling ready for painting!
+If you followed the steps above correctly, you should now have a freshly plastered ceiling ready for painting!